Transgender rights in the United Kingdom: Gender recognition Act 2004

 The Gender Recognition Act 2004 was drafted in response to court rulings from the European Court of Human Rights.
 On 11 July 2002, in Goodwin & I v United Kingdom, the European Court of Human Rights ruled that rights to privacy and family life were being infringed and that "the UK Government had discriminated based on the following: Violation of Article 8 and Article 12 of the European Convention on Human Rights".
 Following this judgment, the UK government had to introduce new legislation to comply.
 In response to its obligation, the UK Parliament passed the Gender Recognition Act 2004, which effectively granted full legal recognition for binary transgender people.

 Since 4 April 2005, as per the Gender Recognition Act 2004, it is possible for transgender people to change their legal gender in the UK.
 Transgender people must present evidence to a Gender Recognition Panel, which considers their case and issues a Gender Recognition Certificate (GRC); they must have transitioned two years before a GRC is issued.
-It is not a requirement for sex reassignment surgery to have taken place, although such surgery will be accepted as supporting evidence for a case where it has taken place.
+It is not a requirement for Gender-affirming surgery to have taken place, although such surgery will be accepted as supporting evidence for a case where it has taken place.
 There is formal approval of medical gender reassignment available either on the National Health Service (NHS) or privately.
 If the person's birth or adoption was registered in the United Kingdom, they may also be issued a new birth certificate after their details have been entered onto the Gender Recognition Register.

 In June 2020, a report published by the European Commission ranked the procedure established in the Gender Recognition Act 2004 as amongst the worst in Europe, placing the UK into cluster 2 alongside Slovakia, the Czech Republic, Poland, Finland, Austria, Estonia, Spain and Italy, which the report classified as "least accessible procedures (cluster 1 and 2)" with "intrusive medical requirements... often combined with a requirement of diagnosis of gender dysphoria", which means it now lags behind international human rights standards.
 In September 2020, the UK government published the results of a public consultation into reform of the Gender Recognition Act 2004 which had been launched in 2018.
-This showed majority support for wide-ranging changes, however the UK Government decided not to change the current law.
+This showed majority support for wide-ranging changes; however, the UK Government decided not to change the existing law.